AdaCore/spark2014/lrm/source/introduction.rst

 Formal Verification and Testing, or on providing what it needs.
 Further detail will be provided at least in part under TN LC10-020.*

-**Action  INSTRUCT-RPM1:  I'm a bit confused about how the SPARK 2014 language will provide for the mixing of verification evidence from code that is within the 2014 subset and code that is outside of it.
-I can imagine a process where you do this, and have a mixture of 2014 and non-2014 code, and a mixture of formal verification and testing, but how does this influence the 2014 language itself?
-Does it boil down to modularity and the ability to mix 2014 and non-2014 features at a fine level?
-I suppose the potential confusion is that your whole "SPARK 2014" program may be a mixture of SPARK 2014 and non-SPARK 2014 code, but do you still call the whole thing a SPARK 2014 program?**

 .. _code_policy:

 Code Policies